 Arriving at the address coordinated by GPS, they were less than overwhelmed by the simple building that awaited them.
 But, upon entering and explaining why they were there, they were introduced to the furniture maker himself.

 Leading them back into the work area where the furniture was produced, they came to a nearly completed Chester drawing.
 The artisan pulled a drawer from the chest that responded solidly and smoothly to his use of force.
-But, to their surprise without saying a word, the artisan removed the drawer and, turning it over, asked them to rub their hands across it and observe the finish.
+But, to their surprise without saying a word, the artisan removed the drawer and, turning it over, asked them to rub their hands across it to feel the finish.
 It was excellent.
 A real work of art.

 “But, who would know?” asked the couple.